 Psychiatrists diagnose, analyze and treat mental health disorders.
-They also serve as the primary source of care for people suffering from depression, chemical dependency and other difficult mental issues.
-Psychiatrists require similar education to medical doctors, with students needing eight years of education and an additional number of years in an internship or residency.
+They also serve as the primary source of care for people suffering from depression, chemical dependency, and other difficult mental issues.
+Psychiatrists are medical doctors dealing with disorders of the mind, and as such, they require a similar education to other types of medical doctors, including four years of medical school and additional years in an internship or residency.

 |Required Education||Doctoral Degree (M.D.)|